-1. Uniform Physical Condition Standards
+1. Uniform Physical Condition Standards or other HUD REAC approved inspection standards.

 The LHC has the right to perform an on-site inspection of any tax credit project through the end of the extended use period.

 For on-site inspections of buildings and low-income units required by paragraph B.2.b. of this section, the LHC will review any local health, safety, or building code violations reports or notices retained by the owner under paragraph C.3. in order to determine whether: